CantinaVerse-tech/contracts/README.md

 ## FAQs

 - **How do I get started?** Simply visit [CantinaVerse](https://cantinaverse.tech) and explore.
-- **What platforms does CantinaVerse support?** CantinaVerse supports Optimisms #Superchain, currently built on Optimism, Base, and Mode Network.
+- **What platforms does CantinaVerse support?** CantinaVerse currently operates on Optimism Sepolia, Base Sepolia, and Soneium Testnet, with plans to expand to other Op Stack Networks.

 ## Contact